The Role of Random Number Generators in HSMs & Key Management

 Certified Random Number Generators should be responsible for the generation of all cryptographic keys.
 Hardware security modules are the secure hosts for the keys, the RNGs and the key generation process.

 Key management systems manage the life-cycle of these keys to allow for banking-grade auditability.
-To respond to modern business requirements 24/7 across physical barriers and borders, centralized key management can coordinate HSMs and provide availability of cryptographic keys, wherever and whenever they are required in a most secure way.
-In other words, centralized key management can be used to protect multiple applications and their keys from a single point.
+To respond to modern business requirements 24/7 across physical barriers and borders, centralized encryption key management solutions can coordinate HSMs and provide availability of cryptographic keys, wherever and whenever they are required in a most secure way.
+In other words, centralized key management systems can be used to protect multiple applications and their keys from a single point.
 RNGs generate the keys, HSMs securely store and protect the usage of these keys, but it is the key management system that is working behind the scenes to manage the keys’ life-cycles to ensure their validity.

 With this approach, the high value application keys are generated with the central KMS using an HSM with a high quality RNG.